dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 ```

 When the underlying live components are finished, they'll send a message to the
-liveview and it will re-assign `:progress`, and the conditionals in the template
+parent LiveView which will re-assign `:progress`; the conditionals in the
-will apply/remove the "hidden" class.
+template will apply/remove the "hidden" class for the next appropriate step, or
+previous step.
 You'll see that as you read on.

 Let's chop up the form.

+<a name="extract"></a>

 ## Extract to LiveComponents

 All this ugly-but-necessary logic should live in "form objects".
 In Ecto-land
 these can be managed with embedded schemas.
-These form objects can be
+These form objects are responsible
-responsible for the state of their own fields, and compute their own values
+for the state of their own fields, and compute their own values without
-without affecting other steps' values.
+affecting other steps' values.
+The domain becomes much clearer.

-When the form is submitted, the "save" event the LiveComponent can pass the
+When the form is submitted, it will trigger the "save" event from the
-completed params up to its parent LiveView.
+LiveComponent.
+The LiveComponent can then pass the completed params up to its
+parent LiveView if the changeset is valid.
 The parent LiveView can track these
 params separately, sitting on it until final save, persisted as a draft, or
 whatever you need.